These cranberry pistachio biscotti, a sweet, tart, and nutty cookies made from cranberries and pistachios, make a great

 - 1. Preheat the oven to 350°F (175°C).
 Line a baking sheet with parchment paper.

-- 2. Whisk together the flour, baking powder, cinnamon, and salt in a medium bowl.
+- 2. Whisk together the flour, baking powder, cinnamon, and salt in a bowl.

 - 3. Using an electric mixer, beat the butter in a large bowl until creamy.
 Add the granulated and brown sugars and beat until fully blended.
 Beat in the eggs, 1 at a time, and then add the vanilla and orange zest.
 With the beater on low speed, mix in the flour mixture just until the dough starts to clump together.
 Mix in the pistachios and cranberries.
-Using your hands or a rubber spatula, gather the dough into a ball, then divide it in half.
+Using your hands or a rubber spatula, gather the dough into a ball and then divide it in half.

-- 4. With lightly floured hands, place each half of the dough lengthwise on one side of the prepared sheet.
-Shape the dough into rectangular loaves about 13 inches long and 2 1/2 inches wide.
+- 4. Using lightly floured hands, place each half of the dough on one side of the prepared sheet.
+Shape the dough into rectangular loaves about 13 inches long and 2 1/2 inches wide each.
 Make sure the loaves are at least 3 inches apart on the sheet.

-- 5. Bake for 30 to 35 minutes, rotating the sheet from front to back about halfway through baking, or until the loaves are nicely golden and the tops feel mostly firm when gently pressed.
-Transfer the sheet to a rack to cool for 10 minutes.
+- 5. Bake, rotating the sheet from front to back about halfway through baking, for 30 to 35 minutes, until the loaves are nicely golden and the tops feel mostly firm when gently pressed.
+Transfer the sheet to a wire rack to cool for 10 minutes.
 Reduce the oven temperature to 325°F (160°C).